bindresearch/pkasso/README.md

 pKasso determines protonation states for small molecules from SMILES strings or RDKit molecule objects. pKasso is open-source and free to use (MIT Licence).

 Protonation microstates describe the unique charge patterns on protonable sites of molecules.
-The acid/base equilibria (micro-pKa values) of individual protonable sites are coupled, leading to a graph of free energy difference between protonation microstates. pKasso computes this graph based on micro-pKa predictions from [MolGpKa](https://github.com/Xundrug/MolGpKa). pKasso then converts the results into pH-dependent absolute microstate probabilities and predicts net acid/base equilibria (macro-pKa values) of the molecule.
+The acid/base equilibria (micro-pKa values) of individual protonable sites are coupled, leading to a graph of free energy difference between protonation microstates. pKasso computes this graph based on micro-pKa predictions from [MolGpKa](https://github.com/Xundrug/MolGpKa) (MIT) and optionally standard state free energies from [Uni-pKa](https://github.com/dptech-corp/Uni-pKa) (Apache-2.0). pKasso then converts the results into pH-dependent absolute microstate probabilities and predicts net acid/base equilibria (macro-pKa values) of the molecule.

 *pKasso is under active development.
 Features, prediction models, and results may change in future releases.*